a-sumo/hyperstep/README.md

   Visualizing sound in the "shape" of the process most likely to have generated it.
 You can try it at https://a-sumo.github.io/hyperstep/.
   Further explanations will be given in depth pass 1.
 </details>

 ## Coming soon: Hip Hop Fields

+Visualizing the latent spaces involved in a subset of hip hop dancing and popping.